 Most timber harvest are a result of sound management that follows the goals of the landowner.
 Some other management criteria are wildlife management, aesthetics, and sawtimber production.
 If we are managing for wildlife, we may thin heavier than normal or leave special buffers.
 Most sawtimber rotations thin at ages 15, 23 and final harvest around 35, as mentioned above.
 Soil productivity may vary the timing somewhat.
 We manipulate timber stands for aesthetics based on what the landowner perceives to be beautiful or appealing.

-Green Hill land & Timber, LLC works very hard to bring all of these factors together in managing our clients’ timber investment.
+Green Hill land & Timber works very hard to bring all of these factors together in managing our clients’ timber investment.
 We would like the opportunity to help you with your land and timber investment.